wahani/modules/README.md

 ## [1] 5.5
 ```

-You can also use other modules by makeing all their exported functions
+You can also use other modules by making all their exported functions
 available in your new module definition.